-A man whose name and address we do not know speaks to us here and now....
+A person (not you!) whose name and address we do not know speaks to us here and now....
 That man was asking Jesus about having (inheriting) eternal life.
 I wonder how often that question came before Jesus?
 (Luke gives two occasions - see below.)
 The man is described as rich, as a ruler and as young.
 In 2025 we have a young ruler of 21 years (Senator).
 In those days adulthood was not considered to start at 18 years (!), but rather at 30 years.
 Thus, he may not have been young in our eyes?
 He did have status from holding a responsible position in the synagogue - Luke calls him a "ruler"; a religious leader.
 Moreover, he was a rich man; an important man in his community.
+Young, but rich (inherited riches? created riches?).

 All the more striking that such a man came running, and knelt before Jesus in the road (so Mark tells it).
 Unless it was a Roman road (unlikely) he knelt in the dirt.
 This man was serious.
+This man chose to be humble to Jesus the itinerant carpenter.
 Then there was a conversation.
 I wonder if Jesus told the man to stand so they could talk?

 The three synoptics have comparable reports on the rich man.
 Mark (and Luke) tell us that Jesus acknowledged the man's familiarity with the Law of God; with the Commandments and all that implies.